 In Gravenhurst, the Chamberlain Trail offers an easy, forested ride right in town.
 For a longer ride, head east to the Devil’s Gap Trail.
 Keep going out to the Torrance Barrens for a unique Explorers’ Edge experience – winter riding on the granite of the Canadian Shield.

-Whether you’re heading out for a few hours or for a day, on town roads or the many wilderness trails in Explorers’ Edge, fatbiking is an exciting winter activity that will keep you pedalling all year long.
-Give it a try in 2016!
-And be sure to celebrate Global Fat Bike Day in the region on December 5, 2015 (#GFBD2015).
+Whether you’re heading out for a few hours or for a day, on town roads or the many wilderness trails in Explorers’ Edge, fatbiking is an exciting winter activity that will keep you pedaling all year long.
+Give it a try in 2017!

 To plan your stay in the Explorers’ Edge region of Ontario this winter (just two hours north of Toronto), click here.